Meanings of the Mote and the Beam [pt. 2]

 As a result, not least because I knew and trusted my partner enough, I was able to see the whole thing as a misunderstanding, a kind of accident in which I had also played a part.
 Without the dark emotional baggage, I was able to see the event for what it really was – ugly, silly but not actually important.
 [MediaLens, ‘Resist not Evil’?]

-But is this interpretation really to be found in the Greek of Matthew 7, or has it been imposed by the translators?
-Is there an ambiguity in Greek which matches the ambiguity exploited in King James?
-And if there is not, then perhaps I have only projected this second meaning onto King James, when really it was not intended at all?
+But now there is a new mystery: is this interpretation really to be found in the Greek of Matthew 7, or has it been imposed by the translators?
+Is there an ambiguity in Greek which matches the ambiguity exploited in King James, or is this all projection, and really was not intended at all?
 This is the subject of the third part.

 Leave a comment